jump-dev/JuMP.jl/docs/src/developers/style.md

 **Option 1: Use concrete types and let users extend new methods.**

-In this option, explictly restrict input arguments to concrete types that are tested and have been validated for correctness.
+In this option, explicitly restrict input arguments to concrete types that are tested and have been validated for correctness.
 For example:
 ```jldoctest my_sum
 julia> function my_sum_option_1(x::Vector{Float64})